YZzz10/Customer-Complaint-Dashboard/README.md

 # Customer Complaint Dashboard
-## project objective
+## Project Objective
 The objective of this project is to explore complaint patterns across different product categories, submission channels, and geographic regions, and to understand how these trends change over time.

-## dataset used
+## Dataset Used
-<a href="https://github.com/YZzz10/Customer-Complaint-Dashboard/blob/main/Complaints%20Data.csv">Complaints Data</a>
+<a href="https://github.com/YZzz10/Customer-Complaint-Dashboard/blob/main/Complaints%20Data.csv">Consumer Complaint Dataset</a>
-<a href="https://github.com/YZzz10/Customer-Complaint-Dashboard/blob/main/State%20Map%20Data.csv">State Map Data</a>
+<a href="https://github.com/YZzz10/Customer-Complaint-Dashboard/blob/main/State%20Map%20Data.csv">State Mapping Dataset</a>

 ## KPI Metrics:
 - Total number of complaints (2012–2017)